 #1 You’ll get to unlock hidden features and install all kinds of apps

-You think the only apps that are available are in Google’s Play Store?
+Do you think the only apps that are available are in Google’s Play Store?
 Android phones don’t always give you all of the features and apps that your phone can actually install.
 There are apps that carriers block because they can hack into Android’s system files, making them unavailable to unrooted devices.
 Rooting lets you install these apps, get the latest features from recent Android version updates, allow your device to install “incompatible” apps, and integrate features from other phones into your own unit.
 Rooting your phone gives you the freedom to power up your phone.

 #2 You’ll have the power of automation